ajcastany/cw2-librarysrv/README.md

 ## Books:

+Books functions are located in script.js file.
+Users and Loans functions are in user-scripts.js file.

 ### B1 - Add a new Book to the Library system with the fields Title, ISBN, Authors.

 ![alt][add-book]